 The dice game seems simple, but the problem domain of even the dice game is infinite.
 Or at least practically infinite (7776 is practically infinite in the dice game IMHO).
 The number of tests doesn’t matter, but the character of the test, relative to your mental models, matters a great deal.
 My purpose is not to find a fixed number of tries, but to make you consider the underlying assumption on confidence levels.
 That is you have a confidence in your model until it fails.
 You are confident to the level of x successful predictions, where the x+1 prediction fails.
 All you know at that time is that your theory is “incomplete” (not wrong, not right) – and this calls for more learning and more ideas…

 All oracles are failable

 The oracle in software projects is the ressource of answers – the documents, the mindmap, the subject matter expert.
-In the dice game the game master is the oracle (ie Michael Bolton, James Bach or yours humbly).
+In the dice game the game master is the oracle.
 We are humans hence failable.
 The physical oracles (docs, …) even more.
 This made me ponder:

-- Would you approach the dice game differently actively knowning that the dice game master is failable?
+- Would you approach the dice game differently actively knowing that the dice game master is failable?

 - If the game master (aka oracle) made a deliberate error ever once in a while – would you know?